Jude Soonsup-Bell: Córdoba

 On 22 August 2024, following a successful season in Premier League 2, Soonsup-Bell joined Segunda División club Córdoba.
+On 30 October, he scored his first senior goal, his only goal for the club, in a Copa del Rey tie against fourth tier side UE Olot.
+The match finished 1-1, and Córdoba went on to lose the penalty shootout 4-3 following misses from forwards Ander Yoldi and Antonio Casas.

 On 3 February 2025, Soonsup-Bell was loaned to Atlético Sanluqueño in the third tier until the end of the season.
-On 30 March, he scored his first senior goal in a 4–2 victory over Antequera CF. On 25 July, he terminated his contract with Córdoba.
+On 30 March, he scored his first goal for the club, his only goal in Spanish league football, in a 4–2 victory over Antequera CF. On 25 July, he terminated his contract with Córdoba.

 Grimsby Town

 On 11 August 2025, Soonsup-Bell joined Grimsby Town on a one-year deal, with an option for a further year.
+He scored his only goal for the club in a 3-1 victory over Salford City.
+After making 24 League and 5 Cup appearances, he was released at the conclusion of the 2025–26 season.

+Port

+On 26 July 2026, Soonsup-Bell joined Thai League 1 club Port on a four-year deal.

 International career

-Soonsup-Bell is of Thai and Welsh descent through his mother, and English and Irish descent through his father.
+Soonsup-Bell is of Thai and English descent through his mother, and English and Irish descent through his father.
 He has played for England at under-15, under-16, under-18 and under-19 level.
 He is the second highest goal-scorer for the England U16s, behind Jadon Sancho, with six goals in seven appearances.

 In November 2025, Soonsup-Bell officially accepted a call-up to the Thailand national team.
 On 6 November 2025, his request to switch international allegiance to Thailand was approved by FIFA.
-Soonsup-Bell make his debut for Thailand in a friendly match against Singapore on 13 November 2025 which he missed a penalty at the end of the game.
+Soonsup-Bell made his debut for Thailand in a friendly match against Singapore on 13 November 2025, in which he missed a penalty at the end of the game.

 Soonsup-Bell scored his first international goals with a brace on 18 November against Sri Lanka during the 2027 AFC Asian Cup qualification at the Colombo Racecourse.

+Soonsup-Bell is of Thai descent through his mother.
+His maternal family has a long history of public service in Thailand; he is the grandson of Roongsak Soonsup and the great-grandson of Lieutenant Boonluen Soonsup (Thai: เรือเอก บุญเลื่อน ซุ่นทรัพย์), a former Director-General of the Marine Department.
+The "Boonluen Soonsup Building" (Thai: อาคารบุญเลื่อน ซุ่นทรัพย์) was dedicated in his great-grandfather's honour to recognise his contributions to the department.
+Additionally, his grandfather's younger brother, Pol.
+Lt.
+Gen. Rungrit Soonsup, served as Assistant Commissioner-General of the Royal Thai Police.